lspacagna/salesseek-api/source/includes/_activities.md

 `activity_id`  | The ID for the activity you'd like to retrieve **String**

 ## Create Activity

-> A sample request body to add an activity note looks like:
+> A sample request body to add an activity note would look like:

 ```json
 {